hxnyk/BLM-resources/README.md

 ---

+### Please Contributing

+Reply to any tweet with [@blmresourcesbot](https://twitter.com/blmresourcesbot) and the bot will automatically respond with a link to [blm-resources.com](https://www.blm-resources.com/).

+This repo contains the content in [blm-resources.com](https://www.blm-resources.com/).

+---

 ### How this works

 Reply to any tweet with [@blmresourcesbot](https://twitter.com/blmresourcesbot) and the bot will automatically respond with a link to [blm-resources.com](https://www.blm-resources.com/).